 Is discharge a pregnancy symptom?

-How much discharge is normal?
+How much discharge is considered normal?

-What color is fibroids discharge?
+What color is fibroid discharge?

 What causes excessive discharge?

-- You are having an allergic reaction
+- An allergic reaction

-- You use hormonal birth control
+- Hormone-based birth control use

-Is white discharge a sign of period coming?
+Is white discharge a premenstrual symptom?